 Collaborate on a shared Pages document on iPad

-Whether you’re the owner of a shared document or have been invited to collaborate, after you open the document, you can see the edits made by others in real time, hide or show editing activity, and more.
-The number of people editing or viewing the document (not including you) appears on the Collaborate button, and their names appear in the participant list.
+Whether you’re the owner of a shared document or have been invited to collaborate, after you open the document you can see the edits made by others in real time, hide or show editing activity, and more.

 Accept an invitation to collaborate

-When you receive a link to a shared document, what happens when you tap the link depends on the access and permission set by the owner, the version of Pages, iOS or iPadOS installed on your device, and whether you’re using iCloud Drive.
+When you receive a link to a shared document, what happens when you tap the link depends on the access and permission set by the owner, the version of Pages and iPadOS installed on your device, and whether you’re using iCloud Drive.

 Before you begin, make sure you meet the minimum system requirements for collaborating.

-Tap the link in the email, message or post you received.
+Tap the link in the message you received.

 If the email address or phone number used to invite you isn’t associated with your Apple ID, follow the instructions that appear to add that email or phone number to your Apple ID.